 2. They’ll remember what they’ve learned

-By engaging employees, e-learning can help employees retain the information they learn through the interactive courses they complete.
+By engaging employees with interactive learning opportunities, e-learning at work can help them better retain the information.
 When appropriate real-life examples, media and assessment questions are used, these different formats can help employees to relate to what they are learning.
-This can then make it easier to recall at a later date.
-It also helps to make the training more enjoyable.
+This can then make it easier to recall at a later date, and makes the training more enjoyable.

 4. Employees can choose when and where to access training

-One of the top benefits to employees of e-learning is that they can choose when and where to complete their training.
-They can also complete their training over several sessions or all in one session.
+One of the top advantages of e-learning in the workplace is that teams can choose when and where they learn.
+They can also complete their training over several sessions or all in one go.
 This means e-learning can be flexible around your employees’ work, allowing them to complete essential training without falling behind on essential tasks.
 Plus, as the courses are always there, should your employee wish to refresh their training on a particular topic, they can.
 This means happier and better-informed employees, which leads to a more productive workplace.

 5. No more need to hire trainers to deliver courses in-house